Ordnance Survey: 21st century

-On 22 January 2015 plans were announced for the organisation to move from a trading fund model to a government-owned limited company, with the move completed in April 2015.
+On 22 January 2015, plans were announced for the organisation to move from a trading fund model to a government-owned limited company, with the move completed in April 2015.
 The organisation remains fully owned by the UK government and retains many of the features of a public organisation.
-In September 2015 the history of the Ordnance Survey was the subject of a BBC Four TV documentary entitled A Very British Map: The Ordnance Survey Story.
+In September 2015, the history of the Ordnance Survey was the subject of a BBC Four TV documentary entitled A Very British Map: The Ordnance Survey Story.
+In December 2015, OS acquired a 25 percent stake in Dennis Maps, successor to the map printing business of BT&D.

-On 10 June 2019 the Department for Business, Energy and Industrial Strategy (BEIS) appointed Steve Blair as the Chief Executive of the Ordnance Survey.
-The Ordnance Survey supported the launch of the Slow Ways initiative, which encourages users to walk on lesser used paths between UK towns.
+On 10 June 2019, the Department for Business, Energy and Industrial Strategy (BEIS) appointed Steve Blair as the Chief Executive of the Ordnance Survey.
+(Note: see Directors of the Ordnance Survey) The Ordnance Survey supported the launch of the Slow Ways initiative, which encourages users to walk on lesser used paths between UK towns.
 On 7 February 2023, ownership of Ordnance Survey Ltd passed to the newly formed Department for Science, Innovation and Technology.
+In August 2025, Ordnance Survey bought the 75 percent interest in Dennis Maps owned by the estate of the late Felix Dennis, bringing its printing operations into the Survey's full ownership.